 If you have a mini garden, you will likely want to grow more than one type of plant.
 Having a lot of options to choose from can make the whole experience more fun for you, and you will be able to showcase your personality.
 Succulent plants are a particular type that are easy to care for.
 Succulents are a diverse group of plants, so there is a lot of variety to choose from.
 The Burro’s Tail plant is a good example of this.
 They prefer soil that is more dry than moist.
 It is a delicate plant, so it should be placed somewhere out of the way in your dorm room.

 However, it should still have access to light, so near a window would be best.
 Another great option for your garden is an Aloe Vera plant.
 Aloe Vera is great because it actually has medicinal properties.
 If you have a burn, or wound it can help heal you.
 Aloe Vera plants do not like standing in too much water.
 Therefore, be careful not to overwater it.
+You can also start your own vegetable garden indoors.
 For more detailed information about any of the plants that you choose, be sure to check online or ask a professional.

 Growing your own mini garden is a great way to continue the hobbies that you started before you moved out.
 You can showcase your own personality by growing any type of plant that you want.
 It is recommended that you do your research before starting your garden.
 This will save you some time, so you will not have to redo your garden if you do something wrong.
 It is important to choose certain plants that will work best for you.
 Included in that is getting the right soil and containing your plants properly.
 Overall, growing a mini garden in your dorm room is a cool way for you to settle in to your new lifestyle while keeping memories from home.